Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: gamma coefficients for Dirichlet boundary conditions at l

-Our aim is to express the field operator on the full interval in~\eqref{eq:projection_full_field} by the fields defined on the sub-intervals.
-In addition to the field, we also need the canoncial momemtum operators on the intervals
+Our aim is to express the field operator on the full interval in~\eqref{eqApp:def_phi_full} by the fields defined on the sub-intervals.
+For Dirichlet boundary conditions at the cut~($\phi_L(\ell)=\phi_R(\ell)=0$), their mode expansion is given by: